Dough Boys (film): Production

 The film was produced and written by Preston A. Whitmore II.
-It is the first full-length feature film from director Nicholas Harvell and the inaugural feature from Whitmore’s “Give Back” program, where he funds independent films to give up and coming directors, actors and other filmmakers a shot at utilizing their skills.
+It is the first feature film from director Nicholas Harvell and the inaugural feature from Whitmore’s “Give Back” program.
 Bonnie Berry LaMon serves as executive producer.

+Release

+BET purchased the rights to the film after production.
+The film was first screened at a Laemmle Theatre in Los Angeles, and Paramount released it on DVD.

 Reception

-Black Film gave it a negative review, saying: "Dough Boys is a testosterone-fueled saga ostensibly designed to match the taste of fans of those musical glorification of misogyny, materialism and black-on-black crime popularized by the network."
+Black film gave it a negative review, saying: "Dough Boys is a testosterone-fueled saga ostensibly designed to match the taste of fans of those musical glorification of misogyny, materialism and black-on-black crime popularized by the network."
+Another review, on DVD Talk, was also very negative.